*Note - This article here of mine was initially published on February 6, 2021.

 Now, many of you may be asking what any of these events have to do with "Asperger's Syndrome" treatment.
 Well, I'm getting there.

 The main point here is that psychiatrists, more often than not, get away with harming their patients here in our nation.
 The American civil court system protects them.
 The American criminal justice system seldom ever punishes them for their abuses and even crimes.
 Even our nation's mainstream press and mainstream media cover up for them by not reporting any professional misconduct that they commit.
-The American Psychiatric Association does not have enough manpower to investigate each and every one of them who engage in professional misconduct.
+The A. P. A. does not have enough manpower to investigate each and every one of them who engage in professional misconduct.

 If you get a chance to see the movie titled Changeling starring Angelina Jolie, do see it.
 In that film, Angelina Jolie plays the role of a mother whose son has gone missing.
 To make a long story short, the police bring a little boy to live with her and try to convince her that he is her missing son, when she knows very well that he is not her son.
 After she questions their actions, they lock her up in a psychiatric ward and the attending psychiatrist begins to abuse her in a violent manner and to commit all sorts of unspeakable acts against her.